Your browser version is not updated, please update it.

 The transition towards carbon neutrality: Poste Italiane’s strategy

-renewable sources, certified by Guarantees of Origin
+99% of the Group’s electricity requirements comes from 100% renewable sources, with certified by Guarantees of Origin

-in projects to reduce environmental impact
+23.9 million euros invested in projects to reduce emission

 La transizione verso la carbon neutrality: la strategia di Poste Italiane